 - Not all English standards have been marked with corresponding language identifiers (e.g. standards concerning child-care equipment).
 (WCAG 3.1.1, 3.1.2)

 - The content of the “Nallesta irtoaa pieni tukehtumisvaaraa aiheuttava osa vetotestissä” (A small part comes off a bear during tensile testing leading to a risk of suffocation) video has no audio description, and it has no appropriate separate audio.
-Therefore, the video is not transmitted properly without its visual context.
 (WCAG 1.2.3)

 Identified accessibility issues on the Customs Museum website